carldebilly/Yllibed.StreamMultiplexer/README.md

 UTF-8 characters**.
 As a precaution, the name length is limited 1024 characters (latin-equivalent).
 If you need to deal with non-latin character sets, do your maths :-).

+Zero length names are valid too on this protocol.
+It's up to the other peer to decide if the stream request is valid or not.

 > The way the Stream names has been designed is to use them as service names.
 Use them as
 > _port number_ in _TCP/IP_ or `WebSocket-Protocol` in the _WebSocket_ stream negociation.